Unearthing Meaning: Exploring Seamus Heaney's Digging

 Imagery and Symbolism

-Heaney uses vivid imagery to depict the act of digging and connects it to larger themes of labor, heritage, and creativity.
-The spade becomes a symbol of both physical and intellectual labor.
+Heaney uses vivid imagery to depict the act of digging and connects it to larger themes of labour, heritage, and creativity.
+The spade becomes a symbol of both physical and intellectual labour.

 Slide 9 - Slide